 What is Cognitive Behavioral Therapy?

-Cognitive behavioral therapy is a therapeutic approach that has been shown as an effective treatment for depression, substance abuse, anxiety disorders, and other mental health conditions.
+Cognitive behavioral therapy is a therapeutic approach that has been shown as an effective treatment for depression, anxiety disorders, and other mental health conditions.
 CBT is one of the most heavily researched types of therapy, and study after study have found it equally as effective, if not more effective, than many other mental health treatments.
 In fact, CBT stands out from the crowd in that there is an abundance of empirical scientific evidence that it produces long-term change for people who struggle with mental illness.

 “Men are not disturbed by things, but by the view which they take of them.”

 Cognitive behavioral therapy is based on the idea that many psychological challenges are partly due to unhelpful patterns of thinking and behavior.
 The focus of CBT treatment is teaching people with mental illness to challenge these unhelpful patterns, making it easier to cope with their condition.
 The idea is that, while we can’t change our circumstances when difficult situations come up, we can change the way we react to them.

 A Brief History of CBT